floor9design-ltd/laravel-casts-uuid/README.md

 ```

-Note the alias - often it is useful to alias the casting class as it can clash with:
+Note the alias - often it is useful to alias the casting class as it can clash with other Uuid classes, such as the
+base Uuid class:

 ```php
 use Ramsey\Uuid\Uuid;